 How do I get involved with math research?
 Students interested in doing undergraduate research should ask a faculty member to serve as a mentor well in advance of the semester they intend to do begin doing research.
 Typically you should establish your mentor early in your junior year.
-We are currently working on a system to match students who don't have a faculty member in mind with one with a project - please stand by.
+If you need help being matched with a mentor, please contact our Undergraduate Research Coordinator, currently Dr. Herzig.

-Students who plan to write a thesis (including to obtain Departmental Honors) typically take Math 30000 or Math 31000 at some point during their junior year or in the first semester of their senior year and then take Math 40000, which is a Writing Emphasis course, the semester they write up their results.
-Additional research can be done through Math 40970.
+Students who plan to write a thesis (including to obtain Departmental Honors) typically take Math 30000 Honors Directed Research or Math 31000 Directed Research at some point during their junior year or in the first semester of their senior year and then take Math 40000 Undergraduate Thesis the semester they write up their results.
+Math 40000 can run as an Honors or non-Honors course (depending on whether or not the thesis is an Honors thesis), and it is a Writing Emphasis course.
+Additional research more than one semester prior to taking Math 40000 can be done through Math 31000.
+(Math 31000 may be repeated for credit, but Math 30000 can only be taken once for credit.)